pawan-87/MyMembers/README.md

 # MyMembers

 An implementation of the [SWIM protocol](https://www.cs.cornell.edu/projects/Quicksilver/public_pdfs/SWIM.pdf) in Go.

-This is a learning project and is not designed for production use.
+> **Note:** This is a learning project and is not designed for production use.

 ## Architecture